How to Start Influencer Marketing on Instagram

 Will they share a post using photos that feature your brand?
-Is it a once and done deal or will they share content over the course of a month?
+Is it a once and done deal, or will they share content over the course of a month?
 Will they share this on their account, on Instagram Stories, or both?

-It’s important to determine the details of the campaign and you can include some key messaging that they have the option to feature.
+It’s important to determine the details of the campaign, and you can include some key messaging that they have the option to feature.
 However, don’t be afraid to give the influencer the freedom to create what they want.
-Their followers love them for their authentic content, so the more you try to control the messaging and content, the bigger risk you take that the content and message is less effective.
+Their followers love them for their authentic content, so the more you try to control the messaging and content, the bigger risk you take that the content and message are less effective.

 5. Measure the results of your influencer campaign on Instagram.